Our next workshop dates are May 4-8, 2026. Registration is now open!

 We will not be providing any assistance related to travel and accommodations.

 Each attendee will be responsible for their travel and accommodations.
-Lunch, snacks and refreshments (e.g., coffee, tea, water) will be provided daily during the Workshop.
-Attendees will be responsible for all other meals (e.g., breakfast, dinner).
+Lunch, snacks and refreshments (e.g., coffee, tea, water) will be provided throughout the day during the Workshop.
+Attendees will be responsible for all other meals (e.g., dinner).

 Check your inbox regularly in the (4) weeks prior to the start date.
 You will receive documents to sign and detailed instructions (e.g., readings, software to install on your laptop) for your arrival.

-For any questions related to the program, please contact Anne by email at caretero@ualberta.ca.
+For any questions related to the program, please contact the Course Coordinator by email at pradolab@ualberta.ca.
 Please allow 2-3 business days for a response.